murkl/arch-os/setup/README.md

 `make check` prints the order the whole tree adds up to.
 It is the one thing about an installer nobody writes down, so it is worth reading after every change.

-## Writing a task
+### Writing one

 A unit is a folder with two files in it.
-The script is **sourced** by the runtime into a shell that already carries an `ERR` trap and the shared library, so it needs no shebang, no `set -e`, no imports and no error handling: if a command fails, the task fails, and the interface shows the file, the line, the command and the exit code.
+The script is **sourced** by the runtime into a shell that already carries an `ERR` trap and `lib.sh`, so it needs no shebang, no `set -e`, no imports and no error handling: if a command fails, the task fails, and the interface shows the file, the line, the command and the exit code.

 ```sh
 # tasks/thing/task.sh